Is Debt Management suitable if Self Employed

 A debt management plan can be a sensible solution if you have normal banking debts.
 For example credit cards, bank loans, overdrafts and payday loans.
-If you are self employed you can also include a business credit card or loan.
-However it may bot be suitable if you have other types of creditors particularly HMRC.
+If you are self employed you can also include a business credit card, loan or trade balance.
+However it may not be suitable if you have other types of creditors particularly HMRC.

 Debt owed to HMRC such as tax or VAT arrears can’t be included.
 The main reason for this HMRC will normally only give a maximum of 12-18 months to pay debt owed to them.
 Any DMP you set up is likely to last much longer than this.

 You will therefore have to make a separate time to pay agreement with HMRC to manage debt owed to them.
 If you can’t afford to repay them within these timescales you will need to consider a different solution such as an IVA.

 Other debts which can be difficult to include in a debt management plan are CCJs.
 Also suppliers if you want to continue using them.